Keizo410/CPP_Console_Vending_Machine/README.md

 This system is for practicing __state system pattern__ in OOP manner with C++.

-# You can run docker:
+# You can run the app on docker:

 ```
 docker build -t vending_machine .